AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 ---
-title: Manage Adobe Stock assets in AEM Assets
+title: Manage [!DNL Adobe Stock] assets in [!DNL Adobe Experience Manager Assets].
-description: Search, fetch, license, and manage Adobe Stock assets from within AEM.
+description: Search, fetch, license, and manage [!DNL Adobe Stock] assets from within Adobe Experience Manager.
 Use the licensed assets as any other digital asset.
 contentOwner: AG
 ---